kategengler/ember-feature-flags/README.md

 ## To use:

-Provide a global, window.Features, with your feature flags and their values:
+Provide a global, `window.Features`, with your feature flags and their values:

 ```js
   window.Features = {